stoplightio/platform-docs/4.-documentation/d.table-of-contents.md

 ### Dividers

-Dividers are bold, non-clickable items that provide a distinct separation to signify the start of a section within the content structure.
+Dividers are bold, non-clickable items that signify the start of a section of content within the sidebar.

 ### Groups

-Groups are non-linkable, collabsible items containing other groups, items, and dividers that all deal with the same subject.
+Groups are non-linkable, collabsible items containing dividers, items, and other groups that all relate to the same subject matter.

 ### Items